vjolaj/Flask-React-Project/README.md

 ## Introduction

 In this project, our team cloned and implemented some of the more basic and core features of UberEats and DoorDash.
-Epic Eats is a food oredering web-app that allows users to browse restaurants and order food from them, leave reviews, and upload/manage restaurants.
+Epic Eats is a food ordering web-app that allows users to browse restaurants and order food from them, leave reviews, and upload/manage restaurants.
 Its current functionality includes the following features:

 * Signing up a new user and logging in as an existing user
 * Creating, Reading, Updating and Deleting a single Restaurant